MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 - Attribute element filter
 - Metric qualification filter
+- Attribute qualification filter
 - Object replacement selector
 - Value parameter filter
 - Visualizations as filters

-So we have 5 different filter types in together.
-For all those filters, you can get its filter key(or visualization key for visualization as filters) from the dashboard definition with the `MstrDossier.getDossierDefinition()` function.
+So there are 6 different filter types in total.
+For all those filters, you can get the filter key (or visualization key for visualizations used as filters) from the dashboard definition with the `MstrDossier.getDossierDefinition()` function.

 The sections below show the input details for each filter type.